Skip to Site Header Skip to Main Content Skip to Footer

 When making those resolutions, it’s human nature to focus on what we consider failures over the last year; however, it’s always a good practice to evaluate what you were successful at in the previous year so you can build on those successes, too.

 For many, resolutions are centered on diet, exercise, relationships, careers, and more.
-Of course, based on our sleep-first philosophy, it probably won’t surprise you that we suggest adding a new addition to this list: sleep goals.
+Of course, based on our sleep-first philosophy, it probably won’t surprise you that we suggest adding a new item to this list: sleep goals.

 With so much focus on how sleep can aid in recovery and your overall health, striving to sleep better this year—or any year, for that matter—should be a priority.